 Saskatchewan is a prairie province, known for its beautiful open skies and acres of pretty farmland.
-Picture kilometres of neon-yellow mustard fields, orange sunflowers, and golden wheat swaying in the breeze.
-It's also home to 100,000 beautiful, clean, fresh water lakes with big sandy beaches, making this province the place for rest and relaxation by the shore.
-Or boating, swimming, windsurfing, paddling, and fishing, if that's more your speed.
+Think: Miles of neon-yellow mustard fields, orange sunflowers, and golden wheat swaying in the breeze.
+It's also home to 100,000 beautiful, clean fresh water lakes with big sandy beaches, making this province the place for R&R by the shore.
+Plus, you know there will be plenty of spots for boating, swimming, windsurfing, paddling, and fishing, too.

-In fact, the fresh water angling is some of the best in the world, with big catches being pulled out daily.
-Saskatchewan lakes have yielded three world-record-sized fish, including an 11.4-kilo burbot, a 21.7-kilo rainbow trout, and an 8.3-kilo walleye.
+In fact, the fresh water angling is some of the best in the world, and you might just hook the big one.
+Saskatchewan lakes have yielded three world-record-sized fish, including a 25.1-lb burbot, 48-lb rainbow trout, and 18.3-lb walleye.
 You can ice fish, snowmobile, and cross-country ski on the lakes in winter, and play in, on, and around them in summer.
-The easygoing locals are known for being super friendly and unpretentious, and the province's warm, sunny summers are nothing short of glorious.
+The easy going locals are known for being super friendly and unpretentious, and warm, sunny summers are nothing short of glorious.
 Here are Saskatchewan's 10 most amazing lakes, ready for exploring.

 1. Little Manitou Lake